 (A) Structure of BglB in complex with the modeled p-nitrophenyl-ß-D-glucoside (pNPG) used for design.
 Alpha carbons of residues mutated shown as blue spheres.
 The image was generated with PyMOL.
 (16) (B) The BglB–catalyzed reaction on pNPG used to evaluate kinetic constants of designed mutants

 In this study we report the largest data set of its kind, in which 104 mutants of BglB are produced, purified, and kinetically characterized (i.e., kinetic constants kcat, KM, Ki measured) using the reporter substrate p-nitrophenyl-ß-D-glucoside (pNPG).
 The production of this dataset revealed several mutations to non-catalytic residues (i.e. those not directly involved in the proposed reaction chemistry) that are as important to the enzyme-catalyzed reaction as catalytic residues.
-In addition, we demonstrate the ability to use this dataset to train computational algorithms for the prediction of kcat, KM, and kcat/KM using readily calculated metrics derived from force-field based molecular modeling.
+In addition, we demonstrate the ability to use this dataset to train computational algorithms for the prediction of kcat, KM, and kcat/KM using readily calculated metrics derived from molecular modeling.
 Finally, we illustrate how machine learning can be used to identify structural features from the molecular models that significantly improve the predictive accuracy of the molecular modeling.
 These analyses provide insight into the factors important for catalysis in BglB as well as a path forward for the development and evaluation of next-generation enzyme reengineering algorithms.

 RESULTS